BurnyCoder/minecraft-clone/README.md

 - Textures from image files: Use more detailed, pre-designed textures.
 - Lighting and shadows: Improve the visual appearance.
 - Optimizations: Implement chunk-based rendering for better performance.
+- AI generated and AI powered textures and entities

 ## License